 Get there early — People usually start showing up to the park around 5:30 AM to settle in to get a good spot, but the air balloons don’t start inflating until 7:00 AM.
 Yes you’ll be pretty sleepy, but once the balloons start floating in the air and you've got a great view, it’ll all be worth it.

-Dress in layers — Mexico morning can get pretty chilly, so pack a jacket and a couple other light layers to keep you warm in the morning.
+Dress in layers — Mexico mornings can get pretty chilly, so pack a jacket and a couple other light layers to keep you warm in the morning.
 It will heat up later in the day, but you will be glad you dressed warmly when you first get there and are waiting for the hot air balloons.
-Remember to wear comfy shoes, too!
+Remember to wear comfy shoes, too.

 So go and take tons of pictures at the hot air balloon festival!
 Tag 'em with #ILPMexico and hop onto this blog for more travel tips and ideas on what to do while living here...and click that little green button for even more Mexico in your life.